Bipartisan Criminal Justice, Mental Health Bill Introduce in House and Senate

 - Community-level crisis response programs, including collaboratively designed crisis response services and technical support programs that promote medication adherence and continuity of care.

 - Targeted training programs related to medication adherence and continuity of care; including the purchase and use of long-acting antipsychotic medications to support adherence.

 - The examination of health care reimbursement challenges as they relate to medication adherence and continuity of care.

 - Strengthening local agency and provider capacity to reduce suicides during incarceration.

 - Establishing a national technical assistance center to support justice and mental health agencies, community behavioral health providers, CCBHCs, and other stakeholders in developing training and treatment approaches for justice-involved persons with mental illness, as well as payment strategies that promote best-practices with respect to care for this vulnerable group of persons.

 “People coping with a mental health crisis and incarceration face a daunting path forward.
-The Crisis Stabilization and Community Reentry Act addresses their challenges during incarceration and as they seek to reenter the community,” said Chuck Ingoglia, president and CEO of the National Council for Behavioral Health.
+The Crisis Stabilization and Community Reentry Act addresses their challenges during incarceration and as they seek to reenter the community,” said Chuck Ingoglia, president and CEO of the National Council for Mental Wellbeing.